YuriDevAT/sos-animals/README.md

 This app will help abandoned animals get help from Animal welfare organizations in Romania when people reporting them via this app.
 I created this project to participate in my first hackathon - Clerk x Hashnode Hackathon July 2021.
 So, check out my article about the project and my experience in the hackathon.

-🏆 This project is one of the the Runner Up Winners. 🥳
+🏆 This project is one of the Runner Up Winners. 🥳

 **Blog article:** [SOS Animals app - a project for the Clerk x Hashnode Hackathon](https://yuridevat.hashnode.dev/sos-animals-hackathon-project)